 For the first, there’s Forest.
 Now, Forest is flat-out fantastic.
-It’s an app which allows you to plant a seed when you begin your work.
+It’s an app that allows you to plant a seed when you begin your work.
 The seed will grow and grow into a full tree for as long as you stay on the app and maintain focus on your work.
-Come off the app, and your tree with start to whither and die.
+Come off the app, and your tree with start to wither and die.

-You set yourself a timer for how long you need to be focussed for, and the app encourages you to stay there and grow your tree.
+You set yourself a timer for how long you need to be focused, and the app encourages you to stay there and grow your tree.
 Beautiful.
-To make things even better, the team who designed Forest have partnered with a charity who plant real trees to make the Earth a better place to live.
+To make things even better, the team who designed Forest have partnered with a charity that plant real trees to make the Earth a better place to live.

 As for laying down strict barriers for yourself, there’s Offtime.
 This is an app specifically for those of us distracted more by social media and our phones than by anything else.

 Offtime puts a timed block on your phone which disables social media and eliminates the temptation to check your phone every five minutes.
 You can easily turn it into a game of pride and competition with friends and colleagues by sharing your time with friends to show how focused you have been lately.

 Offtime is great for working from home but it also encourages you to steer clear from your phone while you’re watching a movie or out with friends.
 Set your block for the duration of the meal and enjoy a dinner out with your family or your friends.
 For some, this might not seem necessary.
 For others, it is, and it works.

 Best for communication: Slack and Discord